OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/create_zepkit.md

 **Getting listed at ZeppelinOS website**

-We value community contribution and would love to list your zepkit on ZeppelinOS website.
+We value community contribution and would love to list your ZepKit on ZeppelinOS website.
 Every submitted kit undergoes a screening process to ensure safety.
-To start this process send us an email with your desired kit name and description, along with a link to its GitHub repo or post your zepkit information on the Zeppelin [forum](https://forum.zeppelin.solutions).
+To start this process send us an email with your desired kit name and description, along with a link to its GitHub repo or post your ZepKit information on the Zeppelin [forum](https://forum.zeppelin.solutions).